 Camacho, A. & Kasper, J. (2018) What We Produce: Social Models that can be Re-purposed and Reapplied, an interview of Pablo Helguera in Sholette, G., Bass, C., and Social Practice Queens in Art As Social Action: An Introduction to the Principles and Practices of Teaching Social Practice Art.
 New York: Allworth Press (Contributing Editor with Social Practice Queens)

-Jeff Kasper has exhibited nationally and internationally, at The 8th Floor, Dedalus Foundation, Queens Museum, Cleveland Institute of Art, Shape Arts (London), New York University Gallatin Galleries, Elizabeth Foundation for the Arts, the 26th International Graphic Design Biennial Brno (Czech Republic), Okno Gallery, (Russia), The International Graduate Center for the Study of Culture at the University of Giessen (Germany), The James Gallery at the CUNY Graduate Center, The Graduate Institute for Design, Ethnography & Social Thought at The New School, Bronx River Art Center, and the Ammerman Center for Arts and Technology at Connecticut College.
+Jeff Kasper has exhibited nationally and internationally, at The 8th Floor, Dedalus Foundation, Queens Museum, Cleveland Institute of Art, Association of Fine Arts of Serbia (Belgrade), Shape Arts (London), New York University Gallatin Galleries, Elizabeth Foundation for the Arts, the 26th International Graphic Design Biennial Brno (Czech Republic), Okno Gallery, (Russia), The International Graduate Center for the Study of Culture at the University of Giessen (Germany), The James Gallery at the CUNY Graduate Center, The Graduate Institute for Design, Ethnography & Social Thought at The New School, Bronx River Art Center, and the Ammerman Center for Arts and Technology at Connecticut College.

 Awards and Accolades

 In 2020-21 Kasper was awarded a UMass Civic Engagement & Service Learning Faculty Fellowship and a Social Ecology Fellowship from Smith College, Kahn Liberal Art Institute.
 He has also been awarded residencies, fellowships, training, and project support from Downtown Art, CUE Art Foundation, Art Beyond Sight, and Disability Arts NYC Taskforce, among others.
 His work with nonprofits have been awarded grants from the National Endowment for the Arts, New York State Arts Council, New York City Department of Cultural Affairs, Vilcek Foundation, and Shelley & Donald Rubin Foundation.
 Kasper often sits on peer review boards for arts awards and research in humanistic approaches to healthcare.
-He is on the board of Paperbark Literary Magazine and strategic consultant for More Art.
+He is on the advisory board of Paperbark Literary Magazine, advisor for Social Practice Queens, and strategic consultant for More Art where he previously served as Director of Engagement.

 Courses Recently Taught